November 22, 2024

 lotus position

-This Yoga is performed through a harmonious combination of movement, breathing, and sound.
-The poses are done standing up or on your knees while singing the vowels on a scale.
+This Yoga combines movement, breathing, and sound harmoniously.
+Practitioners perform the poses standing up or on their knees while singing the vowels on a scale.

-Finger exercises are particularly important, with each finger associated with a specific bodily function.
+Finger exercises are particularly important.
+Each finger is associated with a specific bodily function.

-But just like true Yoga, of course, the union of breathing and working on specific poses is considered to offer education, enlightenment, and evolution to human beings.
+Like true Yoga, the union of breathing and specific poses offers education, enlightenment, and evolution to human beings.

-Finally, these days Kemetic Yoga has come back under the spotlight thanks to Babacar Khane, founder of the first International Yoga Institute, who used it for a brand new method combining Hatha Yoga, Raja Yoga, Chi Kong and Kung Fu, with the main goal to let beginners practice Yoga gently and improve without pain or risk.
+Kemetic Yoga has recently come back into the spotlight.
+Babacar Khane, founder of the first International Yoga Institute, used it to create a new method.
+This method combines Hatha Yoga, Raja Yoga, Chi Kong, and Kung Fu.
+The main goal is to let beginners practice Yoga gently and improve without pain or risk.